praxder/site-www/src/web/js-interop/reference.md

 ### `@JS`

-The `@JS` annotation indicates any kind of JavaScript interop.
+The `@JS` annotation belongs to the `dart:js_interop` library.
+It specifies that you're using JavaScript interop, as opposed to any other kind of interop.
 It provides the bindings between a JavaScript API and your Dart API.
 The use of `@JS` interop, combined with [inline classes](#inline-classes), is what makes static interop possible.

 #### Usage: